Looking to publish? Meet your dream editor, designer and marketer on Reedsy.

 The publisher still profits if your book doesn’t sell

 Vanity presses require payment for editing, designing, and marketing services because this is how they make money.
-Like like the unscrupulous Broadway impresarios Bialystock & Bloom from Mel Brooks’ The Producers, they don’t care about the commercial success of your book because they’ve already acquired revenue directly from you.
+Much like the unscrupulous Broadway impresarios Bialystock & Bloom from Mel Brooks’ The Producers, they don’t care about the commercial success of your book because they’ve already acquired revenue directly from you.

 Gene Wilder and Zero Mostel in The Producers (image: MGM)

-So even if your book doesn’t sell, a vanity publisher will still make a profit.
+So, even if your book doesn’t sell, a vanity publisher will still make a profit.
 In fact, they may even earn more money, since they can tell you to invest in one of their marketing packages.
 Sales, editorial quality, current market trends — none of that interests a vanity publisher.

 This is why, if you dive into their book catalog, you’ll likely find that no single title makes the bestseller lists on Amazon for more than a day.
 Many of their books won't have a lot of customer reviews on them either since there are hardly any readers.